BizzAppDev-Systems/connector-woocommerce/connector_woo_product/README.rst

 * Technical name: connector_woo_product.
 * Create a module named connector_woo_product that extends the functionality of connector_woo_base.
-  This module focuses on the import and export of partner data between Woocommerce and Odoo.
+  This module focuses on the import and export of Product data between Woocommerce and Odoo.
 * Add "Import Products","Import Product Attributes" and "Import Product Category" at backend level.
 * Required field to Import the Products,Product Attributes, and Product Category are Location,Client Id,Client Secret.